Big Moose Mountain Ski Area

-Big Squaw Mountain Resort is a ski area in Greenville, Maine.

-Opened in 1963, the ski area is located on the north side of Big Moose Mountain (named "Big Squaw Mountain" until 2000), overlooking Moosehead Lake.
+is a ski area in Greenville, Maine.
+Opened in 1963, the ski area is located on the north side of Big Moose Mountain (formerly Big Squaw Mountain until 2000), overlooking Moosehead Lake.
 The resort featured two chairlifts that covered 1,700 vertical feet.

 After a chairlift accident and subsequent closure, the ski area operated on a limited basis from 2004 to 2010.

-A community group non-profit called "Friends of Squaw Mountain" was later formed and renovated the ski park.
-The group currently operates the resort.
+Friends of the Mountain, a community non-profit group (formerly "Friends of Squaw Mountain"), was later formed.
+It renovated the ski park and currently operates the resort.